wamp-proto/wamp-proto/spec/advanced.md

 ![alt text](figure/sessions3.png "Transports, Sessions and Peers")

-As an example, the proposed WebSocket extension "permessage-priority" would allow creating multiple logical *Transports* for WAMP over a single underlying WebSocket connection.
+As an example, the proposed [WebSocket extension "permessage-priority"](https://github.com/oberstet/permessage-priority/blob/master/draft-oberstein-hybi-permessage-priority.txt) would allow creating multiple logical *Transports* for WAMP over a single underlying WebSocket connection.

-## Optional Messages
+## Messages

-Optional messages are WAMP messages wuht a structure as described in part one of this document.
+WAMP Advanced Profile defines the following additional messages which are explained in detail in the following sections.

 ### Message Definitions

-WAMP defines the following OPTIONAL messages which are explained in detail in the following sections.
+The following 5 message types are used in the WAMP Advanced Profile.

 #### `CHALLENGE`

+During authenticated session establishment, a *Router* sends a challenge message.

     [CHALLENGE, Challenge|string, Extra|dict]

 #### `AUTHENTICATE`

+A *Client* having received a challenge is expected to respond by sending a signature or token.

     [AUTHENTICATE, Signature|string, Extra|dict]

 #### `HEARTBEAT`

+Each *Peer* can send heartbeats signaling WAMP message processing advance.

     [HEARTBEAT, IncomingSeq|integer, OutgoingSeq|integer
     [HEARTBEAT, IncomingSeq|integer, OutgoingSeq|integer, Discard|string]

 #### `CANCEL`

+A *Caller* can cancel and issued call actively by sending a cancel message to the *Dealer*.

     [CANCEL, CALL.Request|id, Options|dict]

 #### `INTERRUPT`

+Upon receiving a cancel for a pending call, a *Dealer* will issue an interrupt to the *Callee*.

     [INTERRUPT, INVOCATION.Request|id, Options|dict]